majorsilence/My-FyiReporting/Readme.txt

 My-FyiReporting is a fork of fyiReporting.
 I cannot stress this enough.
 This is a FORK.
 The main purpose is to make sure that I have a copy of fyiReporting since that project seems to be dead.

 I know there are other forks but last I checked they also seemed to be dead.
+The main fyiReporting site is found at http://www.fyireporting.com/ and it has exmpales found at http://www.fyireporting.com/helpv4/index.php and the forum is http://www.fyireporting.com/forum/index.php.
+However has I said above for the most part it is a dead project.

 This is currently built with visual studio 2008 and targets .net 2.
 It should be easy to use visual studio 2010 and target .net 4,  just upgrade the solutions.